 Beloved Infidel does have a touch of A Star is Born that I liked; Graham’s career rises as Fitzgerald’s career collapses.
 This time around the familiar scenario has a voyeuristic element because we are dealing with well-known, real-life people.

 It’s also fun to see Hollywood in the 1930s.
-Names have been changed, but if you know your Hollywood trivia you won’t be fooled — Eddie Albert (Roman Holiday) and Karin Booth (My Foolish Heart) plays thinly-disguised versions of humorist Robert Benchley (I Married a Witch) and actress Alice Faye (In Old Chicago) respectively.
+Names have been changed, but if you know your Hollywood trivia you won’t be fooled — Eddie Albert (Roman Holiday) and Karin Booth (My Foolish Heart) play thinly-disguised versions of humorist Robert Benchley (I Married a Witch) and actress Alice Faye (In Old Chicago) respectively.
 I have to say that I’m really surprised that the Production Code allowed the film to be made — this is essentially the story of a married man and his mistress.

 In her 1985 book Hollywood Revisited, Sheilah Graham talked about her displeasure with the film.
 Her main point of contention was the casting.
 She thought Deborah Kerr was too lady-like to play her.
 She was also very unhappy with Gregory Peck’s performance (she wanted Richard Basehart, He Walked by Night).